-Do you have an account on Facebook or any of the Internet's other social media websites?
+You probably have an account on Facebook or another social media website.
 If you do, and you have an interest in applying to graduate school, don't miss your opportunity to use them to research master's programs.

 Facebook, Twitter, YouTube and LinkedIn can all serve as valuable tools during your graduate school search.
 Here's an idea of what kind of information you can find on these websites.